Asymmetric federalism: Indonesia

 Yogyakarta was granted special status over the exercise and involvement of the royal family of the Sultanate of Yogyakarta and the princely state of Kadipaten Pakualaman, where the Sultan of Jogjakarta rules the province as an unelected governor ex officio for life.
 Acting as his deputy is the Adipati of Pakualam, also ruling ex officio for life.
 The two rule as the executive leaders of Jogjakarta.

 The six provinces in Papua were granted a special status over the exercise of legislative power.
 Papuan provinces have a separate upper house, the MRP (Majelis Rakyat Papua/Papuan People's Assembly).
 As an upper house, the MRP has consultative rights over provincial regulations and some budgetary rights, although it cannot block provincial parliament bills (perda).
 Officially non-partisan, MRP members are made up of three 'streams': traditional (adat) representatives, women representatives, and representatives of the three major religions in Papua: Protestantism, Catholicism, and Islam.
 Likewise, MRP members are elected by selected representatives of those 'streams' instead of through universal suffrage.
 The lower houses of all six provinces and municipal councils likewise are obliged to add onto their elected membership one-fourths additional 'special autonomy seats' (kursi otonomi khusus) members as representatives of traditional communities and women.

 As a part of special autonomy arrangements, certain regions in Central Papua and Highland Papua uses the noken system for elections, whereby only village headmen (kepala kampung) vote on behalf of the whole village's voter population.

 However, the status of Papuan autonomy has been criticized due to intervention from Jakarta.
 International human rights activists have called Papua a 'fake autonomous province' due to the lack of real autonomy in the field.

+Italy

+In Italy, which is a unitary state, five regions (namely Sardinia, Sicily, Trentino-Alto Adige/Südtirol, Aosta Valley and Friuli-Venezia Giulia) have been granted special status of autonomy.
+Their statutes are constitutional laws approved by the Italian Parliament, granting them relatively broad powers in relation to legislation and administration, but also significant financial autonomy.
+They keep between 60% (Friuli-Venezia Giulia) and 100% (Sicily) of all taxes and decide how to spend the revenues.
+These regions became autonomous in order to take into account that they host linguistic minorities (German-speaking in Trentino-Alto Adige/Südtirol, Arpitan-speaking in Aosta Valley, Friulian and Slovenian-speaking in Friuli-Venezia Giulia) or are geographically isolated (the two islands, but also Friuli-Venezia Giulia).